mike-sierra/deotp/05_manipulate.md

         $ find . -print

-    (The `find` command is unusual, and actually has to be told to produce output with the `-print` option.)
+    The `find` command is pretty unusual.
+Unlike other Unix utilities, it actually has to be told to produce output with the `-print` option.

     This narrows the output to JavaScript files ending with `js`.
 (The `$` in the regular expression means _at the end of the line_.)